thither/Thither.Direct-client-libraries/python/README.md

             ----------
             pass_phrase : str
                 Your API pass-phrase,
-                optional depends on Flow configurations
-            https : bool
+                optional depends on Flow configurations and not required with allowed IP address are set https : bool
                 Whether to use https,
                 default True